Aliases for SERPINI1 Gene

 GeneCards Summary for SERPINI1 Gene

 SERPINI1 (Serpin Family I Member 1) is a Protein Coding gene.
 Diseases associated with SERPINI1 include encephalopathy, familial, with neuroserpin inclusion bodies and encephalopathy.
-Among its related pathways are Validated targets of C-MYC transcriptional activation and Cell adhesion_Plasmin signaling.
+Among its related pathways are Cell adhesion_Plasmin signaling and Validated targets of C-MYC transcriptional activation.
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity.
 An important paralog of this gene is SERPINE2.